-Preventative Maintenance Work Orders
+Preventative Maintenance Tasks vs PM Work Orders

 This CMMS has two ways to create a preventative maintenance work order.
 The work order screen is the default way that all work is issued and managed for all CMMS software systems.
 This CMMS can work this same way.
 For the purposes of this discussion, we will consider preventative maintenance (PMs) to be repetitive work performed during specific intervals or work triggered by elapsed time, cycles or other interval.
-This post covers preventative maintenance work orders created from work order templates only.
+This post covers PM work orders created from work order templates only.
 A future post discusses preventative maintenance for the program’s exclusive calendar-based PM screen.

 Preventative Maintenance Task List (gray oilcan on yellow background icon)